marmendo/dockermonster/README.md

 - Realize that we are using 192.168.124.1:3306 in order to make the database accessible from demobuilder VM
 - From the demo folder, compile and pack with: `$ mvn clean package`
-- Deploy in local JBoss EAP 6.4 dropping the generated war to JBOSS-DIR/standalone/deployments
+- Deploy to local JBoss EAP 6.4 dropping the generated war to JBOSS-DIR/standalone/deployments
 - Start JBOSS-DIR/bin/standalone.sh and test that it works correctly
 - Navigate to http://localhost:8080/ticket-monster